breakdown

 Overview

 BreakDown is a prompt generation tool for AI development support.
-It generates prompts in a format that AI can easily understand, based on input Markdown files and specified conditions.
-The generated prompts function as instructions for AI systems to perform actual conversion and analysis.
+It generates prompts in a format that AI can easily understand based on input Markdown files and specified conditions.
+The generated prompts function as instructions for AI systems to perform actual transformations and analyses.

 Processing Flow